ga-dc/outcomes/roadmap/Student Spotlight/readme.md

 * Clean your actual computer.
 We have screen cleaners and Lysol wipes at the front desk.

-* Bring business cards if you have them.
+* Bring business cards if you have them (not required).

 * Bring at least 20 printed resumes.
 In general recruiters will want a hard copy.
 We will not be able to print them here.
 If you don't have a printer, we recommend Staples, FedEx Office, or even your public library.
 Don't worry about printing on fancy paper, you won't need it and we don't want to break your bank!